gmcgoldr/algorand-tut/README.md

 3. Setup accounts and make transfers using CLIs and the Python SDK
 4. Write a distributed treasury contract with voting

-All steps are code are tested on Ubuntu 20.04 running in WSL2, with `python` 3.8, and `algod` 2.10.1.
-The steps should translate well to a native Ubuntu 20.04 installation, and can probably be translated fairly well to other Linux distributions, given that you have good familiarity with that distribution's tooling.

 ## Key defintions

 Here are a few definitions to help read this document: